 Most business plan modelling is done on such cashflows as it is from having a lack of cash that businesses cease trading or customers move to a new company.
-The FRS102 accounting rules have reduced the usefulness of making the I&E Statement (Statement of Comprehensive Income) a measure of liquidity and annual strength since large values of amortized HAG are treated as income whereas there is no cash and some pensions spend is excluded for the past service deficit.
-In addition, the main lender requires covenants to be neutral for the changes in accounting rules and with the favourable removal of most major repairs spending from the I&E Statement then the cashflow statement is much closer to the original bank covenants criteria.
+The FRS102 accounting rules and component accounting have reduced the usefulness of making the Income & Expenditure Statement a measure of liquidity and annual strength since large values of amortized HAG are treated as income whereas there is no cash and some pensions spend is excluded for the past service deficit.
+In addition, the main lender requires covenants to be neutral for the changes in accounting rules and with the favourable removal of most major repairs spending from the I&E, then the cashflow statement is much closer to the original bank covenants criteria.

-Component accounting has complicated the I&E report since only a small portion of major repairs are now recorded as costs here.
-Instead major repair components are recorded as increasing the fixed assets but with those replaced items being deducted using the cost that existed when first bought or built.
+Major repair component spending is recorded as increasing the fixed assets but with those replaced items being deducted using the historic cost that existed when first bought or built.
 This is how the items are recorded in the management accounts and the consistent approach is maintained.

 The starting point for modelling major repairs is to use the 2017 JMP stock condition survey which was then subsequently smoothed out to eliminate peak spend years that would compromise lender covenants and in practice we need a smoother programme of activity and connecting together similar items of work to be carried out at the same which minimises disruption to our tenants.
-A new survey has been commissioned for 2020 during the three-year cycle.
+A new survey was commissioned for 2020 to follow a three-year cycle but Covid has delayed this to mid 2021.

-The plan continues to assume most of the costs are generally increasing by 3% and rents at 3.5%, generating £31 million (last year £28m) of cash over the 30 years.
+The plan assume most of the costs are generally increasing by 3% and rents at 3.5%, producing £23 million of cash over the 30 years and taking the year 30 bank balance to £28 million.
 If the medium-term view is that Cassiltoun's inflation/activity rise of 3-8% is here to stay for a number of years, then this can easily be built into the model.
 Some sensitivity analysis modelling has been carried out and the conclusion is Cassiltoun can absorb a range of adverse factors.